Alan Bennett: 21st century

 A 2007 production of Bennett's The History Boys at The Doon School, India.

-Bennett's critically acclaimed The History Boys won three Laurence Olivier Awards in 2005, for Best New Play, Best Actor (Richard Griffiths), and Best Direction (Nicholas Hytner), having previously won Critics' Circle Theatre Awards and Evening Standard Awards for Best Actor and Best Play.
+Bennett's The History Boys won three Laurence Olivier Awards in 2005, for Best New Play, Best Actor (Richard Griffiths), and Best Direction (Nicholas Hytner), having previously won Critics' Circle Theatre Awards and Evening Standard Awards for Best Actor and Best Play.
 Bennett also received the Laurence Olivier Award for Outstanding Contribution to British Theatre.
 The History Boys won six Tony Awards on Broadway, including best play, best performance by a leading actor in a play (Richard Griffiths), best performance by a featured actress in a play (Frances de la Tour) and best direction of a play (Nicholas Hytner).
 A film version of The History Boys was released in the UK in October 2006.

-In his 2005 prose collection Untold Stories, Bennett wrote of the mental illness that his mother and other family members suffered.
+In 2005, Bennett released his second volume of autobiographical prose Untold Stories, which actor Simon Callow described as "magisterial", saying it offered a "comprehensive insight into a figure who... has become a defining feature of the national landscape".

 At the National Theatre in late 2009 Nicholas Hytner directed Bennett's play The Habit of Art, about the relationship between the poet W. H. Auden and the composer Benjamin Britten.

 Bennett's play People opened at the National Theatre in October 2012.
 In December that year, Cocktail Sticks, an autobiographical play by Bennett, premièred at the National Theatre as part of a double bill with the monologue Hymn.
 The production was directed by Bennett's long-term collaborator Nicholas Hytner.
 It was well-received, and transferred to the Duchess Theatre in the West End of London, being subsequently adapted for radio broadcast by BBC Radio 4.

 In July 2018, Allelujah!, a comic drama by Bennett about a National Health Service hospital threatened with closure, opened at London's Bridge Theatre to critical acclaim.